KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 Worker Node components are the services that run on every node.
 Their primary job is to run and maintain the pods assigned to them and provide the Kubernetes runtime environment.

 -   **kubelet:**
-    The Kubelet is the primary agent that runs on every worker node in the cluster.
-Its main job is to communicate with the control plane and ensure that the containers described in Pod specs are running and healthy on its node.
+    -   Reports node and pod health/status back to the control plane (kube-apiserver).
     -   Its startup parameters (environment variables) can be found in `/var/lib/kubelet/kubeadm-flags.env`, which is useful for debugging node configuration issues.
 -   **Container Runtime:**
     -   The software responsible for running containers (e.g., downloading images, starting/stopping containers).
     -   Kubernetes supports various runtimes via the Container Runtime Interface (CRI).
     -   Examples: Docker, containerd, CRI-O.
 -   **kube-proxy:**
-    Kube-proxy is a network proxy that runs on every node and is responsible for implementing the Kubernetes Service concept.
-It maintains network rules on nodes that allow network communication to your Pods from inside or outside the cluster, effectively handling traffic routing and load balancing for Services.
+    -   Responsible for implementing the Kubernetes Service concept.
+    -   Maintains network rules on nodes to route traffic to a Service's IP address and port to the correct backend Pods (load balancing).
+    -   Enables network communication to Pods from network sessions inside or outside of the cluster.
 -   **Pods:**
     -   The **smallest deployable unit** in Kubernetes.
     -   Represents a single instance of a running process in the cluster.
+    -   Contains **one or more containers** (like Docker containers).
+    -   Containers within a Pod share the same network namespace, IP address, and storage volumes.

 ## Kubernetes Objects